Is Psychotherapy for Me?

 Taking care of your mental health is important because it’s an investment in your emotional, psychological, and social wellbeing.
 Improved mental health has been shown to correlate with healthier relationships, improved physical health, and reduced stress.
-Anyone can benefit from working on their mental health at any time and no diagnosis is required to do so.
+Anyone can benefit from working on their mental health at any time.

 The search for a therapist can be overwhelming.
 There are several counseling modalities and specialties available, and it can be confusing to know how to get started.
 Below are some questions you can ask a potential therapist to help you find the right one for you:

 What is your experience and what are your credentials?